- LIVE LIFE WELL

 - Social- enhanced opportunities for self-expression, self-confidence and social interaction

-Physical activity strategies include:
+Physical activity includes:

 - Active physical education lessons

 - Cross curricular links/integrated PA lessons

 Energisers are quick simple physical activities/games that encourage students to get up and move.
 Engaging in energisers throughout the school day can improve children's:

 - Your local Health Promotion Officer